 It rains a lot this time of the year in Jacksonville.
 Jacksonville usually gets more rain in July than Saint Louis.
 Jacksonville gets 5.4 inches (137 mm) of rain, while Saint Louis receives 3.8 inches (96 mm) of rain this time of the year.

 In October, Jacksonville is generally a little warmer than Saint Louis.
-Temperatures in Jacksonville average around 70°F (21°C), and Saint Louis stays around 60°F (16°C).
+Daily temperatures in Jacksonville average around 70°F (21°C), and Saint Louis fluctuates around 60°F (16°C).

 People are often attracted to the plentiful sunshine in Saint Louis this time of the year.
 In Jacksonville, it's very sunny this time of the year.
 Jacksonville usually receives around the same amount of sunshine as Saint Louis during autumn.
-At this time of the year, Jacksonville gets 214 hours of sunny skies, while Saint Louis receives 203 hours of full sun.
+Jacksonville gets 214 hours of sunny skies, while Saint Louis receives 203 hours of full sun in the autumn.

 In October, Jacksonville usually receives around the same amount of rain as Saint Louis.
-At this time of the year, Jacksonville gets 2.9 inches (73 mm) of rain, while Saint Louis receives 2.7 inches (68 mm) of rain each month for the autumn.
+Jacksonville gets 2.9 inches (73 mm) of rain, while Saint Louis receives 2.7 inches (68 mm) of rain each month for the autumn.
 June to November is the hurricane season in Jacksonville.

 Saint Louis can get quite cold in the winter.
 Jacksonville is much warmer than Saint Louis in the winter.
-The temperature in Jacksonville is usually 53°F (12°C) in January, and Saint Louis stays around 31°F (-1°C).
+The daily temperature in Jacksonville averages around 53°F (12°C) in January, and Saint Louis fluctuates around 31°F (-1°C).

 In the winter, Jacksonville often gets more sunshine than Saint Louis.
 Jacksonville gets 191 hours of sunny skies this time of year, while Saint Louis receives 160 hours of full sun.